lhaake/unit4-proj-frontend/project_worksheet.md

 | Sunday, November 29 |
 |---|
 1. Styling: Nav (links change from blue to black),  Workout, Google Fonts
-2. Dashboard edit the mobile css,
+2. Dashboard edited the mobile css
 3. Workout - style, date format, icons for edit and delete

+Decide on black background for Dashboard
+Issues: Log out in nav - can't style it correctly

 Next up:
 1. Log in Error